Illinois: The Great Pumpkin State

 An Illinois farm likely grew both your Halloween pumpkin (known in the industry as ornamental) and the prime ingredient in your Thanksgiving pie (called processing pumpkins).

 When it comes to pumpkin production, Illinois smashes the competition.
 Prairie State farmers grow more ornamental and canning-type pumpkins than any other state.
-In fact, Illinois produced more than twice as many pumpkins in 2012 as second-ranked to California.
+In fact, Illinois produced more than twice as many pumpkins in 2017 as second-ranked California.

 “I doubt if the average person in Illinois realizes the impact of pumpkin growing in this state,” says John Ackerman, owner of Ackerman Farms near Morton.
 He, his wife, Eve, and their children grow both ornamental and processing pumpkins.